5afe/safe/specs/manage_tokens_list/index.md

   * All available tokens should be displayed after the selected tokens.
     * It should be possible to display an unlimited number of tokens in the list (paginated list)
     * The next page of tokens should be loaded automatically when scrolling close to the end of the list
+    * It should be indicated that data is loading
   * For each token we display the details
     * Icon
     * Name